EvolBioInf/afra/Readme.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Contact

+In case of bugs or unexpected errors don't hesitate to send me a mail: kloetzl@evolbio.mpg.de